 A contract is an agreement between two parties that creates an obligation to perform (or not perform) a particular duty.

 A legally enforceable contract requires the following elements, all of which are discussed in more detail below.

-- An Offer (I’ll mow your lawn this weekend if you pay me $40)
+- An Offer (I’ll mow your lawn this Saturday if you pay me $40)

 - An Acceptance (You’ve got a deal)

 - Mutual Consideration (the value received and given – the money and the lawn mowed)